medvied/mze/mze.rst

       - It MUST be possible to have templates that new records may be based on.
         Template record provides a way to automatically parse records based on this template.
+    * - R.future-proof
+      - The solution MUST be future-proof.
+It MUST be possible to use it in 50 years, regardless of life time of the software the solution is based on.

 Design